Biography of Susan L. Paré

 In 2014, she wrote a short book for her family about growing up in the ‘40s and ‘50s, called “Blueberries and Bears and my Brother’s Shoes.”
 She wanted her boys to know what life was like when she was growing up.
 Her family enjoyed it and encouraged her to continue writing.
 Susan didn’t need much encouragement.
 She had the writing bug.
 So, she decided to try her hand at writing fiction.
 Although a little concerned about not having a formal education in writing, she gave it a go.
 And, a new career was born.

 “I love writing,” Susan said.
 “I love the characters that show up in my head.
 I love that it gives me a reason to get out of bed in the morning.
 I know I’m not the best writer in the world, but I also know I’m not the worst.
 I think I’ve improved a lot since my first book.
 I love my readers and fans and, with their support, I’m going to do this as long as I can.
-What the hell?
-I just turned eighty.
-I’m still young, my mind still functions fairly well, and I’m hoping to write a few more books.”
+I may be over eighty, but, my mind is still sharp and I’m hoping to write as long as I can."

 “I could say that life has been hard, and in some ways it has.
 Most lives are hard work.
 However, I do believe it’s been my sense of humor that has kept me going through the good times and the bad times.
 Just like ‘Old Blue Eyes’ sang, I, too, did it my way,” she added with a smile.

 Susan now resides in Highland, IN and enjoys reading, writing, and spending time with her three sons and two grandsons.